danieleggert/mixed-swift-objc-framework/README.markdown

 The framework does its usual stuff, and in addition there's a directory called `FooPrivate` -- this is actually a module.
 Inside it there's a `module.modulemap` file which specifies the ObjC header files with relative paths.
 The framework target for `Foo` has its `SWIFT_INCLUDE_PATHS` set to `$(SRCROOT)/Foo` which is the parent directory of the `FooPrivate` directory.

 With this, Swift code can `import FooPrivate` and then use (private) ObjC classes.

+## Private Module

+When Swift code accesses the Foo module created by the framework, it needs to find the FooPrivate module, too.

+We can work around this issue by adding

+    module FooPrivate {
+        export *
+    }

+to the `.modulemap` of the framework.
+In Xcode this can be done by simply setting `MODULEMAP_PRIVATE_FILE` to point to a module map file with this content.